 Possible Traumatic Experience With Medications:

 Explore your experience with medications.
-Ask yourself if you watched someone in your life have an adverse reaction when they took a medication.
+Has someone in your life have an adverse reaction when they took a medication.
 What happened to them and how did that affect you?
-Or, you may have had negative experience from taking medications from when you were a child.
-Were you feeling sick and not well, and didn’t like swallowing pills?
+Or, you may have had a negative experience with a medication when you were a child.
+Did you feel sick, or maybe you don’t like swallowing pills?
 Did you argue with your parents over taking a medication?

 A Perceived Lack Of Control:

 Not being in control of the mind or body can be a frightening experience and result in someone not feeling safe in their mind or body.
 Being in control gives us a sense of safety.
-It is easy to see why someone would develop a fear of medications, due to fear of “becoming addicted”, and feeling like they lose control.
-Another reason for fear of loss of control is the fear of side effects that can potentially come with medications.
+It is easy to see why someone would develop a fear of medications, due to fear of “becoming addicted”, and feeling as if they have lost control.
+Another reason for fearing a loss of control is concerns about side effects that can potentially come with medications.

-What is the antidot to fear of loss of control?
-Remind yourself that you are the one in control of how you want your healthcare to be.
+What is the antidote to this fear?
+Remind yourself that you are the one in control of how you want to handle your healthcare.
 Taking a medication is a choice that you make, not something that just “happens to you.”
-By you choosing to direct your own healthcare in a manner consistent with your goals, taking a medication becomes a choice that you make, and that you can always change.
+By choosing to direct your own healthcare in a manner consistent with your goals, taking a medication becomes a choice, and that you can always change.
 Remember to make decisions because of your goals and your sense of worth, and not because of fear.

 Social Stigma And Misinformation Can Lead to Shame: